Spotlight on Nanotechnology & Quantum Dots

 Quantum Dot Nanotechnology

 Quantum dots (QDs) are one nanotechnology that have found applications ranging from electronic displays to biomedical treatments.
-Essentially tiny semiconductors, quantum dots are single nanoparticles (nanocrystals) roughly 2-10 nanometers (nm) in diameter.
-Their hallmark trait is that they possess both optical and electrical properties.
+Essentially tiny semiconductors, quantum dots are single nanoparticles (nanocrystals) roughly 2-10 nm in diameter.
+Their hallmark is that they possess both optical and electrical properties.

 This “tunability” to produce different light output makes QDs useful in a wide range of fluorescent, photonic, and electrochemical applications.
 They are also extremely energy efficient: nearly 100% of the energy applied to a QD system is emitted as light.